 But obtaining an accurate reading of the time used for certain tasks within a project isn’t always possible.
-That results in blown budgets and missed deadlines.
-Experts found that 70 percent of customer onboarding projects miss their deadline, and 75 percent of customer onboarding projects went over budget.
-Most concerning is that 90 percent of additional onboarding costs that are client-driven are absorbed by the company.
+That resulted in blown budgets and missed deadlines.
+Experts found that 70 percent of customer onboarding projects missed their deadline, and 75 percent of them went over budget.
+Most concerning is that the company absorbs 90 percent of additional onboarding costs that are client-driven.

-When SaaSOptics—a subscription management software company for B2B—first approached GUIDEcx, they struggled to find a system that kept both the external and internal teams up to date on project status.
-In fact, providing reliable, current information was a challenge since it relied on manual data input on various systems that didn’t always sync well with one another.
+When SaaSOptics—a subscription management software company for B2B—first approached GUIDEcx, they struggled to find a system that kept the external and internal teams current on project status.
+Providing reliable, current information was a challenge since it relied on manual data input on various systems that didn’t always sync well with one another.

 The bottom line: their team couldn’t see how much time was costing them.

 One of the most important features of the GUIDEcx system that helped streamline SaaSOptics’ onboarding process, along with other companies, is the time-tracking tool.
 With it, the customer success team can gather insight into how much these implementations cost.
 The PM can also take a granular view of tasks and analyze which ones took the most time and why.
 This data provides valuable insights into better team and resource management and helps to create more accurate client estimates.